devguides-io/devguides-2016/redux/actions/first-try.md

 createStore(reducer)
 ```

-We've ran into a problem here: you can't `dispatch()` inside a reducer, you have no access to the store!
-This is exactly how Redux was designed.
+We have a problem.
+You can't `dispatch()` inside a reducer!
+This is how Redux was designed.
+Reducers only define how to move from one state to another; it can't have side effects.

 -